MailTape/MailTape-v1/_posts/2023-10-22-Aleesha-Dibbs.md

 ## Aleesha Dibbs - Comin For Me Now

 Sarah: **"**Across Paradise Lost, the intricacy within the EP's synthwork carries such brooding richness, weaving the four songs into their own epic and drawing listeners deeper with each track.
 Comin For Me Now is the last of these tracks.
-As Dibbs describes, the creation of the EP embodied a "monstrous two years" and its symbolized "a big, happy, metaphorical closing of a door."
+As Dibbs describes, the creation of the EP embodied a "monstrous two years" and it symbolized "a big, happy, metaphorical closing of a door."
 The description is especially interesting when experiencing Comin For Me Now as the EP's final number, the last word before the metaphorical door's closing.
 Although the last word, this track strikes at once haunting and then accelerating tones, a chasing of sorts.
-With each listen through the EP, I felt drawn to begin again, to go back to Batallion, through to Distance, on to Conjured You Up, and found myself embedded in the spiral of these tracks, their connective tissue and the emotional weight they came to represent.**"**
+With each listen through the EP, I felt drawn to begin again, to go back to Battalion, through to Distance, on to Conjured You Up, and found myself embedded in the spiral of these tracks, their connective tissue and the emotional weight they came to represent.**"**

 ## Caitlin Harnett & The Pony Boys - Only Dreaming